MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-13-orckestra.md

 When dealing with a big lead time, wastes or mistakes that happens at the beginning of the pipeline are very costly since they potentially impact weeks of work.
 We decided to implement some user telemetry to know which features where used and which were not.
-That way the product management's team will have concrete data to help them make sure the team is working on something that delivers tangible value to the end customer.
+The product management's team will then have concrete data to help them make sure the team is working on something that delivers tangible value to the end customer.

 Our goal was to be able to monitor the usage of the different features of one of the front-end application built in JavaScript (Angular.js) as a start.
-This application also use [Redux](https://github.com/reactjs/redux), a library that serves as an alternative to the MVC pattern and helps write applications that behave consistently.
+This application also use [Redux](https://github.com/reactjs/redux), a library that serves as an alternative to the MVC pattern and helps writing applications with a consistent behavior.
 In Redux every event (a user clicking a button, a response from the server, etc.) is known as an [action](http://redux.js.org/docs/basics/Actions.html) and is described via a plain JavaScript object.
 Each action as a `type`, and may have additional properties describing the event.
 For example, an action describing a user adding a comment might look like that: